Oppenheimer 36th Annual Healthcare Life Sciences Conference

 Strategic pipeline and clinical updates

-• Clinical data for Inhibin βE siRNA in obesity show promising fat loss, especially visceral fat, with preservation of lean mass, and upcoming data will further clarify dose and time dependencies.
+• Clinical data for Inhibin βE siRNA in obesity showed promising fat loss, especially visceral fat, with preservation of lean mass at three months; further data from 240 mg (six months) and 400 mg (three months) cohorts expected soon.

-• RNA editing programs, such as for alpha-1 antitrypsin deficiency, demonstrate robust protein correction and potential for accelerated regulatory pathways.
+• RNA editing program for alpha-1 antitrypsin deficiency demonstrated robust protein correction and is positioned for regulatory engagement and potential accelerated approval.

 Partial view of Summaries dataset, powered by Quartr API